VamC06/Test_code/README.md

 # spring-boot-hello-world
-Development of "Hello World Rajesh" web application with Spring Boot
+Development of "Hello World" web application with Spring Boot

 1. Go to Eclipse -> Help -> Market Place and search “Spring Tools” to install.